damgam0288/comp2120-a3/.gitlab/merge_request_templates/merge_request_template_1.md

 *Optional: describe any specific instructions on how to test the changes that this merge request will make*

 #### Related Issues:
-- *List all issues that will be closed by this merge request*
-- *List any issues that are related to this request*
+*List all issues that will be closed by this merge request* *List any issues that are related to this request*

-#### Review:
+#### Additional Notes
-*List all aspects of the code to which you want to draw particular attention from your colleagues*
+*Include any additional comments, questions, or concerns.*